qmegame/qme-releases/README.md

 3. Create a directory named `qdata` inside of the directory you just created.
 4. Launch the game by running `java -jar qme.jar`.

-There are two versions of QME release, it is compatible with JRE 15, but there is also an alternative version compatible with JRE 11-14.
+There are two versions of QME release, the offical version is compatible with JRE 15, but there is also an alternative version compatible with JRE 11-14.

 Please note that older JRE compatibility may come with performance, stability, and other issues.